Best Things Edinburgh March

 Best Things to Do in Edinburgh in March

 As the city of Edinburgh awakens from the long winter months, we shed light onto coming buzz of the warmer months ahead!
-From brighter evenings and longer nights arising, there is no shortage of inspiration when planning your journey here to Auld Reekie!
+From brighter evenings and longer nights arising, there is no short of inspiration when planning your journey here to Auld Reekie!

 For visitors, it is one of the best times to explore.
 The summer crowds have not yet arrived, temperatures are on the rise, and there is space to experience the city’s world-renowned attractions at a gentler pace, including The Real Mary King’s Close with extended opening hours.